 Finally, you can soak your hands in 1% to 3% hydrogen peroxide for a few minutes.
 Peroxide takes time to do its work of killing germs, so soaking your hands is a good option after handling blood, feces, vomit, etc.

-I’ve heard that the antibacterial soaps are becoming very popular.
+Antibacterial soaps and gels have become very popular.
 That’s too bad, as they contain all kinds of bad chemicals, and may even contribute to bacteria becoming more resistant to chemicals and even to antibiotics.
 Hydrogen peroxide kills bacteria, and also viruses, by exposing them to oxygen – it is the oxygen that kills them.
 (This is called oxidation.)
 Bacteria and viruses are anaerobic, and can’t live in the high oxygen environment that hydrogen peroxide creates.
 As far as I know, bacteria and viruses can’t become resistant to oxygen – it’s their basic nature to be anaerobic.
 (By the way, antibacterial soaps kill bacteria but not viruses.
 Hydrogen peroxide kills both.)

 Did you notice that my list of hydrogen peroxide uses says that spraying peroxide on skin is "oxygen supplement, deodorant, disinfectant"?

 Yep, some people use 3% hydrogen peroxide as a deodorant.
 It is not an antiperspirant, but it kills germs.
-Since germs are the major cause of body odors in sweat, killing germs can reduce odor in sweat.
+Since germs are the major cause of body odors in sweat, killing germs can reduce odor in sweat, and hydrogen peroxide will generally get rid of odors, as well.

-If you want to give it a try, just dab or spray some 3% hydrogen peroxide under your arms.
+If you want to give it a try as a deoderant, just dab or spray some 3% hydrogen peroxide under your arms.

-Also some of the other hydrogen peroxide uses that were already listed might also reduce odors.
-I'm talking about things like using peroxide in foot baths, soaking in the bathtub with peroxide, and using hydrogen peroxide as mouthwash.
+Also some of the other uses for peroxide, that were already listed above, may reduce body odors.
+Such as using peroxide in foot baths, in the bathtub, and as mouthwash.
 These may reduce body odors and mouth odors – because all of these kill germs, and germs are a big cause of odors.
 So, taking a bath with some hydrogen peroxide added may have some mild deodorant effect, even if that is not your motivation in using it this way.
 And the same for mouthwash.